 10. Aluminum, lithium, sodium, chlorine amd fluorine producers.

-The most easily accessible IES load is displacement of furnace oil and propane by electricity for rural space and domestic hot water heating.
-The largest and most important potential IES load is distributed electrolytic hydrogen generation for synthesis of methanol from water and farm/forest waste biomass.
-Many rural IES customers will have equipment for electrolysis of water, for temporary storage of the resulting hydrogen and for nearly immediate on-site consumption of the hydrogen for production of methanol.
+The most easily accessible IES loads are charging of battery electric vehicles and displacement of fossil fuels by electricity for rural space and domestic hot water heating.
+The largest and most important potential IES load is distributed electrolytic hydrogen generation for synthesis synthetic liquid fuels such as biomethanol and ammonia.
+It is contemplated that in the future many rural IES customers will have equipment for temporary storage of heat.

 POLITICS AND HYBRID HEATING SYSTEMS: